lucasrafaldini/pynovel-engine/README.md

 ```

 There are unit tests for each of the components of the game, but you need to take some cautions.
-Because of incompatibilities between the googletrans library and the latest httpx library, the tests raise some warnings (but those are expected).
+Because of incompatibilities between the ```googletrans``` library and the latest ```httpx``` library, the tests raise some warnings (but those are expected).

-We can't update the httpx lib to remove those warning because the googletrans library is not compatible with the latest version of httpx.
+We can't update the httpx lib to remove those warning because the ```googletrans``` library is not compatible with the latest version of ```httpx```.

 To run the tests, you can use the following command:

 ```bash
 python3 -m pytest tests --disable-warnings
 ```

+Additionally, all tests are run in the build process, so you can be sure that your visual novel is cohesive and has no errors.

 ## Expected errors